inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

 ### Backlog Content Protocol v1.0
 *   **Objective:** To streamline the `BACKLOG.md` file and reduce token cost.
 *   **Prime Directive:** When generating `BACKLOG.md` during an `END_PROMPT` cycle, the AI will perform the following:
-    *   **Soft Checkpoint:** If the `END_PROMPT` is triggered as a soft checkpoint, the AI will only update `BACKLOG.md` to include any new "To Do" ideas that were curated during the session and need to jump the line.
+    *   **Soft Checkpoint:** If the `END_PROMPT` is triggered as a soft checkpoint, the AI will only update `BACKLOG.md` to include any new, uncurated ideas that need to jump the line.
     *   **Full `END_PROMPT`:** If the `END_PROMPT` is a full cycle, the AI will only include items with a "To Do" status, removing the "Completed" section and moving "Done" items to the `CHANGELOG.md`'s completed section.

 ### Changelog Output Protocol v1.0